Purpose In Business: Meaningful Action Or Empty Words?

 An organization that makes it easy for companies to pledge a certain amount of their resources is pledge1percent.org.
 While donating company money can be very powerful, we’ve also witnessed that giving employees the opportunity to donate their time and skills is super powerful in making purpose come to life.

-At Spanish company Cyberclick, for example, employees spend a few hours each week using their skills to support non-government organizations.
+At the Spanish company Cyberclick, for example, employees spend a few hours each week using their skills to support non-government organizations.

 A clear purpose for each team